Toll roads in the United States: Interstate Highway System

 By 1956, most limited-access highways in the eastern United States were toll roads.
 In that year, the federal Interstate Highway System was established, funding non-toll roads with 90% federal dollars and 10% state match, giving little incentive for states to expand their turnpike systems.
 Funding rules initially restricted collections of tolls on newly funded roadways, bridges, and tunnels.
 In some situations, expansion or rebuilding of a toll facility using Interstate Highway funding resulted in the removal of existing tolls.
 This occurred in Virginia on Interstate 64 at the Hampton Roads Bridge-Tunnel when a second parallel roadway to the regional 1958 bridge-tunnel was completed in 1976.

 Since the completion of the initial portion of the Interstate Highway System, regulations were changed, and portions of toll facilities have been added to the system.
 Some states are again looking at toll financing for new roads and maintenance, to supplement limited federal funding.
 In some areas, new road projects have been completed and later maintained with public-private partnerships funded by tolls, also known as build-operate-transfer systems.
 One such public-private partnership was the constructions of the Pocahontas Parkway near Richmond, Virginia, which features a costly high level bridge over the shipping channel of the James River and connects Interstate 95 with Interstate 295 to the south of the city.

-Toll avoidance

-A practice known as shunpiking (not to be confused with toll evasion, which is the non payment of tolls at a toll booth or concealment of a toll RFID tag at a toll reader, both violations) evolved which entails finding another route for the specific purpose of avoiding payment of tolls.

-In some situations where the tolls were increased or felt to be unreasonably high, informal shunpiking by individuals escalated into a form of boycott by regular users, with the goal of applying the financial stress of lost toll revenue to the authority determining the levy.